Christmas is one of the four quarter days which mark the changing of the seasons.

-Save the paler cleaner wax and render it:
+Save the paler, cleaner wax and render it:

 If you are storing used brood frames and you know you have a wax moth problem you might like to take this opportunity to treat them with acetic acid.
 Acetic acid is not the stuff you put on your chips – treat it with respect.

 There is also a biological control agent from Vita which uses a micro-organism to attack wax moth.
 The product is called Certan and the micro-organism is called Bacillus thuringiensis.

 There is very little floral forage out there for the bees at Christmas.
 This year there is quite a lot of gorse in bloom.
 In some years there may be the dregs of the ivy.
 Also some winter garden plants such as Mahonia or even snowdrops.